 - Complete the Research Methods Certificate course plan.

-- All students wishing to pursue a graduate certificate must submit an application through Apply Yourself.
+- All students wishing to pursue a graduate certificate must submit an application through the Graduate School.
 This may seem excessive, particularly in instances where a certificate is nested within a graduate program.
 However, this is the only way we can accurately report total certificate enrollment.

 - To encourage compliance with this enrollment requirement, effective Fall 2016, there will be no application fee for currently enrolled graduate students.
 Students applying exclusively for a certificate will be charged the standard $65 fee.